 Board of Trustees

-The Board of Directors at Sun Valley Community School is a highly engaged and collaborative working group of current and past parents, alumni, and business and philanthropic leaders who are deeply committed to the school's mission and vision.
-Board Directors play a vital role in setting strategic and advancement initiatives for the school, while also providing fiduciary and governance oversight.
-Board Directors also collaborate with the Head of School, providing guidance and support, to ensure the school's long-term success.
+The Board of Trustees at Sun Valley Community School is a highly engaged and collaborative working group of current and past parents, alumni, and business and philanthropic leaders who are deeply committed to the school's mission and vision.
+Trustees play a vital role in setting strategic and advancement initiatives for the school, while also providing fiduciary and governance oversight.
+Trustees also collaborate with the Head of School, providing guidance and support, to ensure the school's long-term success.

 - Amanda Rising Black, Development Chair